California wildfires expand after death of firefighter

 No one else was with Ruhl when he was killed, and he was the incident commander on the fire at the time, said Modoc National Forest spokesman Ken Sandusky.
 It is common for a leader on a fire to travel alone, Sandusky said, but he declined to release more details on the death.

-The Frog Fire, which broke out on Thursday and is about 5 percent contained, has grown to 1,850 acres (750 hectares) and erratic winds have pushed it in all directions, he said.
+The Frog Fire, which broke out on Thursday and is about 5 percent contained, has grown to 3,000 acres (1,214 hectares) and erratic winds have pushed it in all directions, according to the U.S. Forest Service’s InciWeb online fire information center.

-”It’s making some good runs right now,” said California Department of Forestry and Fire Protection spokesman Captain Ron Oatman.
+”It’s making some good runs right now,” said California Department of Forestry and Fire Protection (Cal Fire) spokesman Captain Ron Oatman.

 In particular, fingers of the blaze were advancing on Highway 20 where firefighters built containment lines to hold back flames, he said.

-The Rocky Fire has destroyed 14 houses and 16 outbuildings, and it threatens 6,100 structures, said Lesley Smith, a volunteer in the fire information center.
+The Rocky Fire has destroyed 24 homes and 26 more outbuildings, and it threatens an additional 6,156 structures, according to Cal Fire.

-More than 600 people have been evacuated since it began, Smith said.

-Fire officials are preparing to tell more residents to leave their homes, issuing mandatory orders after earlier voluntary advisories, Oatman said.
+More than 12,000 residents have either been ordered to evacuate or are living under evacuation advisories, according to Cal Fire.